 - Close to fifteen percent of all deaths in the state were due to alcohol or drugs

-- More than half of those attending treatment in Washington State are there for both drug and alcohol abuse
+- More than half of those attending treatment in Washington State is there for both drug and alcohol abuse

 - More than nine out of ten people in Washington State with a dependency on alcohol or drugs have not received treatment within the past year